 Tris Barry, Sr. was elected to the Patriots 4 Board of Directors in 2018.

-Tris currently works as Director of Security and FSO for Watts Constructors, LLC, a Government contracting firm.
-In his current role, he creates and leads all aspects of physical and personnel security, security education and training, document control, clearance processing, secure communication custodian, visitor access and control, and automated information security and cybersecurity.
+Tris currently works as Director of Security and Chief of Staff to the CEO for FENIX GROUP, Inc., a Government contracting firm.
+In his current role, he is an advisor to the CEO on business matters.
+In addition, he creates and leads all aspects of physical and personnel security, security education and training, document control, clearance processing, secure communication custodian, visitor access and control, and automated information security and cybersecurity.

-He also acted as VP and Director of Security for companies such as IBM and L-3.
+He also acted as VP, Chief of Staff and Director of Security for companies such as IBM and L-3.
 He served in the US Army, in the field of Infantry and intelligence, and also served at Arlington National Cemetery, 3rd U.S. Infantry Regiment, The Old Guard, The Commander-in-Chief’s Guard.
-He holds a Bachelors of Science degree in Business Management, and is a member of the American Society of Industrial Security, and National Classification Management Society.
+He holds a Bachelors of Science degree in Business Management.
+Mr. Barry currently servers on numerous Boards.

 P4 Board Member